Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Rebooking tracking - See who’s returning and who’s drifting

-- Bonus stamp flexibility - Reward color, treatments, and prebooking
+- Bonus stamp flexibility - Reward colour, treatments, and prebooking

 Move your retention from industry average toward top performer.

-Start your free trial - 30 days free, no credit card required.
+Create your free loyalty card — start free with 30 days of Pro, no credit card needed.

 FAQ